-Dallas and Fort Worth employees have good reason to worry about how the polarized political climate may affect their jobs.
+Texas employees have good reason to worry about how the polarized political climate may affect their jobs.
 Certainly changes in employment laws could have a meaningful change to employment in Texas.
 These could occur in changes to: civil rights protections for gay and transgender employees; minimum wage and overtime pay regulations; investment adviser fiduciary duties to retirement plans; protections against retaliation for social media activity under labor laws; reduced OSHA oversight; and changes to the ACA health care laws.
-Beyond these changes, Dallas and Fort Worth employees may face job problems merely for discussing political issues at work.
-If you find your job at risk you should schedule a consultation with Dallas employment attorney Adam Kielich.

 The short answer to the question posed in today’s blog is generally yes.
 An employer can fire you for discussing politics at work if you are an at will employee.
 Like most areas of employment law, there are a number of exceptions and the facts of a particular situation may involve other issues that invoke protections for your job.

-The basic rule: Dallas-Fort Worth employers can fire you for political discussions
+The basic rule: Texas employers can fire you for political discussions

-Without a contract, an at-will employee fired for discussing politics in the Fort Worth or Dallas workplace will have to look for legal protections.
+Without a contract, an at-will employee fired for discussing politics in a Texas workplace will have to look for legal protections.
 Employers generally have broad authority to prohibit discussing various topics at work.
 They are generally free to fire employees for conduct without prior warning or creating a rule that lets employees know not to discuss politics.

 We’ll next discuss a few common protections that might arise in these situations.
 Remember, however, that although an employer may be limited in firing an employee for political discussions, an employer generally has the legal power to limit conduct during paid time and certain authority to limit conduct off the clock, especially on the employer’s property.